Peyronie’s Plaque Excision and Grafting for Treatment of Peyronie’s Disease

 At New York Urology Specialists, our urologists are specially trained in the evaluation and treatment of Peyronie’s disease and erectile dysfunction.
 We understand the challenges that Peyronie’s disease and ED create for our patients, their relationships and their self-esteem.
 We help you find a treatment for Peyronie’s disease that fit your needs, lifestyle, and your preferences.

 Urologists are doctors specializing in the treatment of men with sexual problems including Peyronie’s disease and erectile dysfunction.
-By the virtue of our experience and skill, we are able to offer an effective treatment option for nearly every man who desires an effective treatment for ED.
+By virtue of our experience and skill, we are able to offer an effective treatment option for nearly every man who desires an effective treatment for ED.
 We offer medical and surgical treatment for Peyronie’s disease and erectile dysfunction.

 We Treat Some of the Most Complex ED Problems Including: